swcarpentry/shell-novice/_episodes/07-find.md

 > ~~~
 > {: .output}
 >
-> We use the `-E` flag and put the pattern in quotes to prevent the shell
+> We use the `-E` option and put the pattern in quotes to prevent the shell
 > from trying to interpret it.
 (If the pattern contained a `*`, for
 > example, the shell would try to expand it before running `grep`.)
 The
 > `^` in the pattern anchors the match to the start of the line.
 The `.`